|

 in stormy, rough weather and in a heavy gale, the LCI 35 anchored

 in Portsmouth Harbor at 1200.
-LCI 35 is shown close to the HMLCI 264
+LCI 35 is shown close to the HM LCI 264

 in these rough waters.
 However, the LCI 35 did not stay anchored long